ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 - Optimal surge and course modification to the planned guidance references
 - A predicted trajectory for the own-ship when implementing the optimal avoidance maneuver(s).
-- A status matrix on the obstacles, displaying different information.
+- A status matrix on the obstacles, displaying information such as the relative bearing, range and ID of the obstacles.
 - A status vector on the collision avoidance system, displaying the minimal cost output associated with the optimal avoidance maneuver, and an ad hoc measure of its control freedom.